All SDGs (sustainable development goals) most recent developments

 Goal 3: Good health and well-being

-Support for mental health is being recognized by the vast majority of countries in their COVID-19 response plans.
+Support for mental health is being recognised by the vast majority of countries in their COVID-19 response plans.

 The global suicide death rate declined by 36% between 2000 and 2019, from 14 to 9 deaths per 100,000 people.